Full CV

 Key attributes: leadership, budget development, budget management, team development, risk assessment, business strategy

 Fixed term role delivering coordination of resources across Victoria’s North Central region, reporting to the District Manager.
-Work with Area Chief Rangers, Ranger Team Leads and the District Manager to identify priority tasks and plan annual budgets to support delivery of the Parks Victoria regional strategy.
-Work with ranger team leads to ensure that work centres are compliant with Parks Victoria essential safety measures and business operational principles.
-Gather and advocate for personal development and infrastructure needs across the district, in collaboration with the district leadership and district management teams.
-This role also has a fire component, deploying as a general firefighter to assist in planned burn management with Forest Fire Management Victoria.
+Working with Area Chief Rangers, Ranger Team Leads and the District Manager to identify priority tasks and plan annual budgets to support delivery of the Parks Victoria regional strategy.
+Supported ranger team leads to ensure that work centres were compliant with Parks Victoria essential safety measures and business operational principles.
+Gathered requirements, and advocated for personal development and infrastructure needs across the district in collaboration with the district leadership and area management teams.
+This role also had a fire component, deploying as a general firefighter to assist in planned burn delivery with Forest Fire Management Victoria.

 July 2023 -January 2024